-aged 63, has been an Alternate Director to Mr. Frank John Sixt (Chairman) since 1 August 2016 and is an alternate to Mr. Frank Sixt, a member of the Remuneration Committee of the Company.
+aged 64, has been an Alternate Director to Mr. Frank John Sixt (Chairman) since 1 August 2016 and is an alternate to Mr. Frank Sixt, a member of the Remuneration Committee of the Company.
 He is an executive director and deputy managing director of CKHH, a non-executive director of HTHKH, a director of HTAL and an alternate director of HTHKH and HTAL.
 He is also a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
-He was previously deputy chairman, executive director and alternate director of China Oceanwide Holdings Limited (formerly Hutchison Harbour Ring Limited).
 Mr. Lai has over 30 years of management experience in different industries.
 He holds a Bachelor of Science (Hons) degree and a Master's degree in Business Administration.